underground-software/ILKD_course_materials/assignments/shell.md

             cp submissions/shell/inittab rootfs/etc/inittab

+    * Set BusyBox as the init program by creating a symlink

+            ln -s ../usr/bin/busybox rootfs/sbin/init

 0. Create your shell program that will act as `/bin/sh`

     * Do your work in the appropriate folder `~/submissions/$USER/shell` as with all other assignments